neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 Congratulations on making it this far!
 You are almost done, there are only two more tasks to complete the feature.

 ### Task 2.1: Track conversation participants
 In Avery's design, each of the users connected to a town track which conversation area (if any) they are in, and send this information to the `CoveyTownController`.
 The `CoveyTownController` needs to track which users are in each conversation. `CoveyTownController` has a method `updatePlayerLocation`, which is called each time that a player's location changes.
 Your objective for this task is to implement functionality so that at the end of the execution of this method, the `_conversationAreas` list tracked by the town controller reflects that player's movement (updating the `occupantsByID` property on any effected conversation areas).
-If any conversation areas are updated, you must emit a `onConversationUpdated` event, similarly to how you did in Task 1.2 when a conversation is created.
+If any conversation areas are updated, you must emit a `onConversationAreaUpdated` event, similarly to how you did in Task 1.2 when a conversation is created.

+Note that you might need to send multiple `onConversationAreaUpdated` events: one for a user leaving an area and one for them entering another.
+It is important that no client ever believe that a user is in two conversation areas at the same time.
+Hence, be sure to send the "exit" update before the "enter" update.

 📝 Check your work: Again, Avery has provided a single sanity test that checks some of the behavior defined above.
 You can run this test with the command `npm test -- -t 'CoveyTownController updatePlayerLocation'`, and you might also consider extending it.

 ### Task 2.2: Remove participants from conversation if they disconnect
 When a player disconnects from the server, there is no "movement" that happens, but any resources used by that player are cleaned up by the `CoveyTownController`'s `destroySession` method.
-Update `destroySession` to remove disconencted players from any conversationa area that they had been a participant in, and emit any `onConversationUpdated` events as necessary.
+Update `destroySession` to remove disconencted players from any conversationa area that they had been a participant in, and emit any `onConversationAreaUpdated` events as necessary.

 📝 Check your work: Avery has not provided you with a sanity test for this task.
 Consider testing it manually, or enhance the sanity test that they provdied to test this behavior.

 ### Task 2.3: Automatically end a conversation when it's unoccupied
 When a conversation area is unoccupied, it should show a default greeting message, encouraging any new user to set a conversation topic.
-Hence, we need some logic to destory a conversation when there are no longer any occupants in it.
-When the last player leaves a conversation area, emit the `onConversationAreaUpdated` event to each of the town controller's listeners.
+Hence, we need some logic to destroy a conversation when there are no longer any occupants in it.
+When the last player leaves a conversation area, emit the `onConversationAreaDestroyed` event to each of the town controller's listeners, *and do not* emit a `onConversationAreaUpdated`.
+When emitting an `onConversationAreaDestroyed` message, the `occupantsByID` array should be set to an empty array.

 📝 Check your work: Avery has not provided you with a sanity test for this task.
 Consider testing it manually, or enhance the sanity test that they provdied to test this behavior.